-The Fountain of Health™ is a national non-profit association composed of some of Canada’s leading academic physicians, researchers, and leaders of major national health organizations.
+Our team is composed of some of Canada’s leading academic physicians, researchers, and leaders of major national health organizations.
 The National Leadership Team promotes knowledge transfer and translation of Fountain of Health™ materials, to the public and to healthcare providers across Canada.
 The National Team is responsible for building momentum of the Fountain of Health™ across Canada and internationally and works in alignment with the Positive Psychiatry Section of the World Psychiatric Association.

 Dr. Cassidy is an Assistant Professor in Geriatric Psychiatry at Dalhousie University.
 Her academic interests include late life mood and anxiety disorders, the neurobiology of healthy aging, and the application of cognitive behavioural therapy in late life and resilience across the lifespan.
 Dr. Cassidy pursued her undergraduate degree in neurobiology at Yale University, received her psychiatric training at McGill University, and completed 2 year fellowship at the University of Toronto with a focus on attachment affect regulation and mood disorders.
 She has been actively involved in the Fountain of Health™ Initiative for the past five years, and currently spearheads a provincial effort to bring healthy aging tools to primary care clinicians to jumpstart health behavior change in brief 10 minute office visits.
 She is part of the Fountain of Health™ App development team and co-ordinates the Fountain of Health™'s National Speakers' Bureau, having presented on the initiative both provincially and internationally.

-Dr. Keri-Leigh Cassidy, MD FRCPC is the founder of the Fountain of Health™ Initiative for Optimal Aging and co-founder of the World Aging and Brain Health Institute.
-She is a Board Member of the Canadian Academy of Geriatric Psychiatry, the Positive Psychiatry Section Editor of the World Psychiatric Association, and.
-Dr. Cassidy is a Professor of Geriatric Psychiatry at Dalhousie University, a national expert in late life mood disorders and psychotherapy, lecturer at the a CAGP National Review Course in Geriatric Psychiatry.
-She is the author of Enhanced Cognitive Behavioural Therapy for older adults.
+Dr. Keri-Leigh Cassidy, MD FRCPC, is a Professor of Geriatric Psychiatry at Dalhousie University, and the founder of the Fountain of Health™ Initiative for Optimal Aging.
+She is also the co-founder of the World Aging and Brain Health Institute, and Vice President of the Canadian Academy of Geriatric Psychiatry.
+Dr. Cassidy is a national expert in late life mood disorders and psychotherapy teaching at the CAGP National Review Course in Geriatric Psychiatry, and author of Enhanced Cognitive Behavioural Therapy for older adults.
 Dr. Cassidy received the 2016 Canadian Academy of Geriatric Psychiatry Award for Outstanding Contributions to Geriatric Psychiatry in Canada.
-Dr. Cassidy’s research explores the links among beliefs on aging, health behaviours and outcomes.
+She was the 2018 recipient of the Canadian Institute of Health Research (CIHR) Betty Havens Prize for Knowledge Translation in Aging.

 Dr. David Conn is the Vice-President of Education and Director of the Centre for Education & Knowledge Exchange at Baycrest.
 He is a Professor in the Department of Psychiatry, University of Toronto.
 He is founding Co-Chair of the Canadian Coalition for Seniors' Mental Health and Past President of the Canadian Academy of Geriatric Psychiatry.
 He is the author or co-author of more than 100 publications and co-editor of three textbooks.
 He received the 2005 Canadian Academy of Geriatric Psychiatry Award for Outstanding Contributions to Geriatric Psychiatry in Canada and a Distinguished Service Award from the International Psychogeriatric Association in 2009.
 In 2010 he was co-recipient of the CIHR Institute of Aging Betty Havens Award for Knowledge Translation in Aging.